There are hundreds of thousands of spiritual blogs online.

 - Ripple of One Stone: This yoga blog is all about how to avoid being injured while you practice your yoga routines.
 An amazing feature of Ripple of One Stone is the anatomical analyses of yoga moves, which shows why they need to be done correctly.

 - Semperviva: Another site with excellent advice on articles on all different subjects related to yoga and other health trends.
 Also contains excellent interviews.
+A great spiritual blog with lots of insight.

 - YogaCurious: Curious about Yoga?
 You’ll find brilliant guides to yoga sequences and moves here.
 This is one of the best sites for learning yoga and also contains articles on how to improve your life through yoga.